jimmysue-old/jimmysue.github.io/about.md

 permalink: /about/
 ---

-Currently working in meitu.com as a computer vision engineer.
+Currently working for meitu.com as a computer vision engineer.

 email: fjsjinz[at]gmail.com